Bad Credit Mortgages in Scotland

 Does where you live in Scotland make a difference?

-Where in Scotland you live shouldn’t make a difference to your chances of getting accepted.
-It’s worth noting, however, that some lenders don’t lend to any applicants in certain regions, for example, the Highlands or away from the mainland.
+Where you live in Scotland shouldn’t affect your chances of getting accepted.
+It’s worth noting, however, that some lenders don’t lend to applicants in certain regions, such as the Highlands or away from the mainland.
 If you live in these areas, you’ll probably need the services of a specialist lender.

 Connect with a broker in Scotland who specialises in bad credit

-Getting a mortgage if you have bad credit can be challenging but is far from impossible, especially if you seek advice from an advisor who has experience dealing with your specific issue and in-depth knowledge of the Scottish market.
+Getting a mortgage if you have bad credit can be challenging but is far from impossible, especially if you seek advice from an advisor with experience dealing with your specific issue and in-depth knowledge of the Scottish market.

 They’ll be able to match you with the perfect lender for your circumstances and help you through the application process.

-We work with brokers who have a track record of helping borrowers in Scotland with bad credit secure a mortgage.
-Give us a call on 0808 189 0463 or make an enquiry and get matched with an expert today for a free initial conversation.
+We work with brokers with a track record of helping borrowers in Scotland with bad credit secure a mortgage.
+Call 0330 822 0505 or make an enquiry to get matched with an expert today for a free initial conversation.

 We hand-pick all the advisors in our network and rigorously vet them so you know you’re getting the best possible advice.